wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 * [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/): to display custom fields on the front-end as a form.
 * [MB Custom Post Type & Custom Taxonomy](https://metabox.io/plugins/custom-post-type/): to create a custom post type for the form, each submitted form will be a post.

 Finally, you need to have a Mailchimp account.
-In case you haven’t had it, go here to create a new one.
+In case you haven’t had it, go [here](https://login.mailchimp.com/) to create a new one.

-## Step 1: Create a new post type for subscribers
+## 1. Creating a new post type for subscribers

 To save and review subscriber data easily and conveniently, firstly, you need to create a new post type.
 I named it as Subscribers.